-Students will learn how to listen to, speak, read and write in French through a variety of learning activities including interactive whiteboard activities, paired and team games, role-plays, competitions and individual tasks.
-All students studying French GCSE would greatly benefit from taking part in the trips to France run within the school, as these are an excellent opportunity to consolidate the learning within the classroom and use it in a real-life context.
+Students will learn how to listen to, speak, read and write in French through a variety of learning activities including interactive whiteboard activities, paired and team games, role-plays, competitions and individual tasks on a computer.
+All students who are wanting to study French GCSE would greatly benefit from taking part in the trip to France in year 9 run within the school, as this is an excellent opportunity to consolidate the learning within the classroom and use it in a real-life context.

 GCSE French has a Foundation Tier (grades 1-5) and a Higher Tier (grades 4-9).
 Students must take all four question papers at the same tier.
 All question papers must be taken in the same series.
+They will be assessed in speaking, reading, writing and listening skills.
+Each paper is worth 25%.
+They are all marked externally but the speaking exam is conducted by their French teacher.